On this page:

 Encouraging investment and employment in the energy efficiency sector is an objective of the program – certainty in the program is a key to achieving this.

-• Monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market
+• monthly publication of information in relation to the Victorian Energy Efficiency Certificate (VEEC) market

-• Quarterly publication of information on the pipeline of new and revised activities for the VEU program.
+• quarterly publication of information on the pipeline of new and revised activities for the VEU program.

-Market update – covering July 2024
+Market update - October 2024

 This market information will be updated every month.
-Last update 19 July 2024.
+Last update 7 November 2024.

 A graph showing the number of market participants in the VEU program